Downloads

+Are you a new user?
+Have a look at the Getting Started guide in our docs.
 Otherwise, feel free to look at the changelog.

-Works on Windows 8, 8.1 and 10.
+Works on Windows 8, 8.1, 10 and 11.
 May work on older versions, but not officially supported.

 You can also get the latest development version of Luanti from builds made by community members.
 These builds are more recent than the officially released builds and contain new features (at the cost of stability).